 NHI seeks to realise universal health coverage for all South Africans.
 This means that every South African will have a right to access comprehensive healthcare services free of charge at the point of use at accredited health facilities such as clinics, hospitals and private health practitioners.
 This will be done using an NHI card.
 The services will be delivered closest to where people live or work.

-The White Paper on National Health Insurance was published for comment on 11 December 2015.
-Members of the public should submit their comments before 11 March 2016.
+- The White Paper on National Health Insurance was published for comment on 11 December 2015.